Medle

 Daily melody puzzle game

-Inspired by Josh Wardle🪐’s word-guessing game “Wordle”, which became a hit at the beginning of 2022, I analysed the feasibility of a melody puzzle game during the winter training period of the wind band and conducted internal playtests, which led to the launch of this little game on the day the training ends.
+Inspired by Josh Wardle’s word-guessing game “Wordle”, which went viral at the beginning of 2022, I analysed the feasibility of a melody puzzle game during the winter training period of the wind band and conducted internal playtests, leading to the launch of this little game on the concluding day of the training.

 Motivation